openvinotoolkit/openvino/docs/MO_DG/prepare_model/Getting_performance_numbers.md

 Lastly, the performance statistics with both performance counters and execution graphs are averaged, so such data for the [inputs of dynamic shapes](../../OV_Runtime_UG/ov_dynamic_shapes.md) should be measured carefully, preferably by isolating the specific shape and executing multiple times in a loop, to gather the reliable data.

+## Using ITT to Get Performance Insights

-In general, OpenVINO and its individual plugins are heavily instrumented with Intel® instrumentation and tracing technology (ITT).
-Another option is to compile the OpenVINO from the source code with the ITT enabled and using tools like [Intel® VTune™ Profiler](https://software.intel.com/en-us/vtune) to get detailed inference performance breakdown and additional insights in the application-level performance on the timeline view.
+In general, OpenVINO and its individual plugins are heavily instrumented with Intel® Instrumentation and Tracing Technology (ITT).
+Therefore, you can also compile OpenVINO from the source code with ITT enabled and use tools like [Intel® VTune™ Profiler](https://software.intel.com/en-us/vtune) to get detailed inference performance breakdown and additional insights in the application-level performance on the timeline view.